The Cuckoo's Calling: The problem

+The conclusion

-Strike later meets with Bristow in his office, accusing Bristow of killing Lula and Rochelle, as well as Charlie, whom everyone believed died after riding his bicycle into a quarry.
-Bristow was both enraged that Lula had tracked down her biological brother, Jonah, and jealous of her success.
-He murdered her for the same reason he murdered Charlie, which was to secure his own position, and then used Strike in an attempt to frame Jonah for the crime.
-Strike goes on to explain that Lula made a will that left her estate to Jonah and cut the Bristow family out entirely, which Bristow suspected.
+Strike meets with Bristow in his office and accuses him of killing Lula and Rochelle, as well as Charlie, whom everyone believed died after riding his bicycle into a quarry.
+Bristow was both enraged that Lula had tracked down her biological brother, Jonah Agyeman, and jealous of her success.
+He murdered her for the same reason he murdered Charlie, which was to secure his own position, then engaged Strike in an attempt to frame Jonah for the crime.
+Strike explains that Lula made a will that left her estate to Jonah and cut the Bristow family out entirely, which Bristow suspected.
 Bristow organised a plan to frame Jonah, which would make him unable to inherit, and used Strike's friendship with Charlie to achieve his endgame.
-Rochelle knew what had happened and was blackmailing Bristow over it, leading to her murder too.
+Rochelle knew about the will and was blackmailing Bristow over it, leading to her murder.
 Realising he has been caught, Bristow tries to stab Strike, only to be subdued after Robin enters the office.